bthanhtung/Sudoku-Game/README.md

 # Sudoku
-Welcome to team IDK's repository for the Sudoku desktop application.
-We hope you enjoy our product.
+Welcome to my repository for the Sudoku desktop application.
+I hope you enjoy this product.

 ## About
-The Sudoku desktop application was developed by a team of 4 computer science students for a software development course at the University of Oregon in Fall 2016.
-The application was developed based on the requirements of a small group of mock customers.
+The Sudoku desktop application was developed for a software development course at the University.
+The application was developed based on the requirements of the lecture.

 ## Installation
 To install the application, click the releases tag near the top of this page.
 Then click 'Sudoku.zip'